-“Girls do not notice the music as much, it is all about the whole shopping experience,” says Power.
+“Girls do not notice the music as much, it is all about the whole shopping experience,” says Cook.
 “But guys are a little bit geeky and they will ask what the track is.”

-In the Broadway Market shop they have the same consistent décor throughout and Power says no one is bothered by having unisex changing rooms.
+In the Broadway Market shop they have the same consistent décor throughout and Cook says no one is bothered by having unisex changing rooms.

 Creating an all-round experience